ganniterix/helm/gen/grocy/README.md

 ## grocy

 [Grocy](https://github.com/grocy/grocy) is an ERP system for your kitchen!
-Cut down on food waste, and manage your chores with this brilliant utulity.
+Cut down on food waste, and manage your chores with this brilliant utility.

 The the docker image is part of the the [`linuxserver.io`](https://www.linuxserver.io/) collection, it has a great [documentation](https://github.com/linuxserver/docker-grocy) that cover all the image features.